jahnavijasti/data-512-FinalProject/README.md

 The unemployment rate data for each country is downloaded from World Bank Data (https://data.worldbank.org/indicator/SL.UEM.TOTL.ZS), with an open license. https://data.worldbank.org/summary-terms-of-use

+The data is from ILOSTAT(International Labour Organization) database.
+The data with csv format files can be downloaded and the downloaded folder contains three files: API_SL.UEM.TOTL.ZS_DS2_en_csv_v2.csv , Metadata_Country_API_SL.UEM.TOTL.ZS_DS2_en_csv_v2.csv, Metadata_Indicator_API_SL.UEM.TOTL.ZS_DS2_en_csv_v2.csv.

+API_SL.UEM.TOTL.ZS_DS2_en_csv_v2.csv (renamed as UnemploymentRate.csv for the analysis) consists the data that we need, and the other two files contain the metadata.

 The data contains the following columns: